So, it has been over a year since I last posted. Where have I been and why has this blog been neglected? Well, in that time:

 C+ or below on Skyward Access*-lose recreational electronic time until grade improves

-On weekends-2 hours base time-want more time?
-Earn it with chore, playing outside(all boys), reading (Luigi), math practice(Magnus or Rin) or extra instrument time
+base time-want more time?
+Earn it with chore, playing outside(all boys), reading (Luigi), math practice(Magnus or Rin) or extra

 *Skyward Access is the computerized gradebook the schools use now, parents and students can log on and access grades, missing assignments, lunch accounts, attendance.
 It is not perfect, but it helps a lot.